What is kaizen?

 The concept of kaizen is built around small, continuous improvements that add up to significant changes over time.

-Kaizen has been used by companies in various industries, from Toyota to Lockheed to Pixar, and is often spoken in the same breath as lean manufacturing and six sigma.
+Kaizen has been used by companies in various industries, from Toyota to Lockheed to Pixar, and is often spoken in the same breath as lean manufacturing and six sigma (opens in new tab).

 Kaizen vs. six sigma vs. lean manufacturing